zachweedd/instantize/README.md

 # instantize

+First of all, this is NOT meant to be used in a production environment.
+The purpose of this was to see if I could do it.

 Easily create instance variables from method arguments

 ### I'm sure most of us have ended up in situations like this: